-- Graphics and multimedia.
-Please make sure your powerpoint or keynote presentation has plenty of graphics rather than simply charts and quotes.
+Graphics and multimedia.
+Please make sure your presentation has plenty of graphics rather than simply charts and quotes.
 The students will be listening to you speak, and most of what you will be telling them is new.
-Audiovisual aids in the form of graphics, movies and sounds are all welcome options for layering the learning experience. - Interaction.
+Audiovisual aids in the form of graphics, movies and sounds are all welcome options for layering the learning experience.

+Interaction.
 The more you directly involve your audience, the more receptive and responsive they will be.
 Rhetorical and direct questions both improve audience involvement.
-Something as simple as asking the group every now and then if they have ever heard of X can accomplish this goal. - Humor.
+Something as simple as asking the group every now and then if they have ever heard of X can accomplish this goal.

+Humor.
 If you can get the audience to chuckle, you have their attention.
 General levity, references to popular culture, imaginative comparisons, exaggerated self- deprecation or lionizing: any of these can work to achieve the goal of capturing the students' attention and helping them grasp your topic.
 Make it fun, even silly if you have to.

-See www.betablockerprotocol.com's mini-quiz page to get more ideas.
-The Room: Room 207 is a physiology lab and accommodates up to 50 people.
-There may be anywhere from 10 60 people in attendance.
-We bring a simple PA system.
-The room includes a Mac OS X.4 desktop, a screen and LCD projector.
-Most presenters prefer to bring their own laptop.
-If you do, please also bring your own
+The Venue: Terra Linda High School's Innovation Hub (IH) is on the first floor by open doors.
+Park or enter by the San Rafael City Schools entrance.
+The entrance to the IH is by the staff parking, through the courtyard on the 1st floor.
+The IH accommodates up to 50 people.
+There may be 10 - 60 people in attendance.
+There is an integrated AV system.
+Most presenters bring their own laptop.
+If you do, please also bring your own VGA adapter for the LCD projector.